BaileyAndrew/antGLasso-Implementation/README.md

 Note that I do not currently implement the nonparanormal sceptic layer, although I will add that at some point so that I can test this on actual count data!

+Note 2: I implemented the "Analytic Bigraphical Lasso" algorithm late at night so I haven't updated the readme to reflect its existence other than this message!
+You can find it in the folder `Python Implementation/Scripts/scBiGLasso.py` - it's the last function in that file, `analyticBiGLasso`.

 # Observations

 I'm still making some performance improvements so I have not focused too much on actually using it.
 However, I have noticed that,